-Our marine segment results have been strong in recent periods despite challenging conditions within the global shipping and offshore exploration markets.
-Overall, throughout 2019 and into 2020, higher average fuel prices, combined with our focus on reshaping our portfolio and cost management, improved profitability.
+Our marine segment has posted strong quarterly comparative results in recent periods despite challenging conditions within the global shipping and offshore exploration markets.
+Overall, throughout 2019 and into early 2020, higher average fuel prices, combined with our focus on reshaping our portfolio and cost management, improved profitability.
 In addition, the implementation of the IMO 2020 mandatory low sulfur regulations that went into effect on January 1, 2020 resulted in certain supply imbalances and price volatility in late 2019 and through much of the first quarter of 2020 that positively impacted our operating results in those periods.
-However, in the latter part of the first quarter of 2020, we began to experience a decline in volume and profitability as a result of the effects of the COVID-19 pandemic coupled with the significant decline in fuel prices.
-For the second quarter of 2020, we expect our marine segment's volume and profitability to be more meaningfully impacted by both the effects of the pandemic, particularly with respect to cruise lines and certain sectors of the shipping industry, as well as substantially lower fuel prices.
-However, we still expect our results for the second quarter of 2020 to generally be consistent with the second quarter of 2019.
+However, in the latter part of the first quarter of 2020, we began to experience a decline in volume and profitability due to the effects of the pandemic coupled with the significant decline in fuel prices, which continued into the second quarter.
+We expect our marine segment's volume and profitability to continue to be negatively impacted by the effects of the pandemic of the year, particularly with respect to cruise lines and certain sectors of the shipping industry, as well as lower fuel prices.
+However, we still expect our results for the third quarter of 2020 to be generally consistent with the third quarter of 2019.